 But, if you are like me, it is easier to do something after you see someone else do it!
-I can read a recipe and do it, but if I can watch someone, it gives me more confidence that I am doing it correctly.
+I can read a yogurt recipe and do it.
+But, if I can watch someone do it, I have more confidence that I am doing it correctly.

-Learning how to make yogurt is no different – I had a friend who showed me how to make yogurt at home the first time!
+Making yogurt is no different - A friend showed me how to make yogurt the first time!
 Hopefully, this video tutorial will help give you the confidence to try new things!

-Making yogurt is economical and best of all, if you have raw milk available, you can make yogurt with it!
+Making it at home is economical and best of all, if you have raw milk available, you can make yogurt with it!